 How do I know when I can register for a course or a specific program?

-Continuing Education courses are scheduled in three terms – Fall (Courses beginning September through December), Winter (Courses beginning January through March), and Spring (Courses beginning April through August).
+Continuing Education courses are scheduled in three terms – Fall (courses beginning September through December), Winter (courses beginning January through March), and Spring (courses beginning April through August).
 Registration opens approximately 1 month before the semester begins.
 Some courses have several start dates each semester.
 Please refer to the web registration page for upcoming course start dates.

-I'm an International Student.
+I am an International Student.
 How do I register for a Continuing Education course?